NBPub/BeatLog/README.md

 [Details](/docs/Installation/Changelog.md#pre-alpha-017-details), [Previous Versions](#pre-release-changelog)

+- Documentation ***Proofreading In Progress***
+  - ~~planning to move certain sections to their own files, as the "main" README and "docs" README are quite large now~~
+  - ~~will update Contents sections to include external links~~
+  - ~~will likely break a lot of existing links in the process~~
 - Features
-  - allow for SSL in deployment, *likely just changes to Gunicorn start command*
-    - Copy to clipboard button won't work in most browsers without connecting **BeatLog** as `localhost` or adding a certificate for LAN connections.
-	- Enable via environmental variable, if enabled Gunicorn should look for cerificates / keyfiles.
-This way a key can be added and "activated" after initial setup.
-	- ***Even with a certificate, BeatLog should only be hosted on trusted network and accessed locally***
   - API v1 fixes/improvements
     - no longer rounding date_spec for [bandwidth](/docs/Features/API.md#bandwidth) API calls to nearest day
 	- more?
       - handle geography data better / provide calls to retrieve geography data
 	  - other ideas [listed](/docs/Features/API.md#more) on page?
-- Documentation ***in progress***
-  - ~~planning to move certain sections to their own files, as the "main" README and "docs" README are quite large now~~
-  - ~~will update Contents sections to include external links~~
-  - will likely break a lot of existing links in the process
-- Bugfixes
-  - .
+- Bug Fixes / Minor Improvements
+  - various aesthetic / navigation improvements

 ### Possible Improvements